 Emotional Sobriety

 Emotional sobriety is when what you believe about your Self matches the facts about you and you feel good about your Self.
+Our default position is to believe the worst.
 When you are emotionally sober, the input of others does not determine what you think about your Self.
 You are not dependent on other people, places, events, or things for your joy.
 You are not dependent on external validation for Self-love and Self-worth.

 Emotional insobriety makes you feel afraid when everything is actually ok.
 Believe in your Self.
 Let go of outcomes.
 Let go of control.